DL series: DL5 Dragons of Mystery

 Dragons of Mystery is a sourcebook on the world of Krynn and the characters in the Dragonlance series.
 This book covers the geography, creation myths, and the gods of Krynn, including articles on each of the heroes which detail how they originally met and background information for each.
 The book also includes an errata sheet for modules DL1 through DL4.
-DL5 Dragons of Mystery was written by Michael Dobson, with art by Larry Elmore, and was published by TSR in 1984 as a 32-page booklet with an outer folder.
+DL5 Dragons of Mystery was written by Michael Dobson, with art by Larry Elmore, and was published by TSR in 1984 as a 32-page booklet with an outer folder and fold out map.

 DL6 Dragons of Ice

 In Dragons of Ice, after leaving Thorbardin, the player characters head south into the polar regions, journeying along the glaciers in search of Icewall Castle.
 The characters encounter Ice Folk, ice-skate boats, and the Walrus-Men.
 DL6 Dragons of Ice was written by Douglas Niles, with a cover by Larry Elmore and interior illustrations by Diana Magnuson, and was published by TSR in 1985 as a 32-page booklet with a color map and an outer folder.
-According to Jesse Willis for the website SFFaudio, this module features devices similar to the sails and roller ships featured in Philip Jose Farmer's "The Green Odyssey."
+According to Jesse Willis for the website SFFaudio, this module features devices similar to the sails and roller ships featured in Philip José Farmer's "The Green Odyssey."